-The responsible financial officer is responsible for the other information in the pension fund accounts.
-The other information comprises the information included in the pension fund accounts other than the financial statements and my auditor's report thereon.
+The other information comprises the information included in the Statement of Accounts other than the financial statements and my auditor's report thereon.
+The Responsible Financial Officer is responsible for the other information.
 My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in my report, I do not express any form of assurance conclusion thereon.
+My responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
+If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.

-In connection with my audit of the financial statements, my responsibility is to read the other information to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by me in the course of performing the audit.
-If I become aware of any apparent material misstatements or inconsistencies I consider the implications for my report.
+I have nothing to report in this regard.